alexwaldrop/GAP/docs/Write a tool module for GAP framework.md

   ```sh
   $ git branch <feature_branch>
   ```
-  5. Change brach to feature branch
+  5. Change your branch to the feature branch
   ```sh
   $ git checkout <feature_branch>
   ```
-  6. Make sure the change of branch
+  6. Confirm the change of branch
   ```sh
   $ git branch